The Amsterdam-Berlin ICE train service is a great way to travel between the two cities during the day.

 Book your Amsterdam-Berlin tickets

 Choose direct trains services when booking.
 You might see slightly cheaper fares that include regional trains and multiple changes.
-There is also a slightly faster connection to an ICE for Hannover-Berlin but it’s not worth the bother of changing trains to save a few minutes.

-Berlin-Amsterdam Intercity train
+Berlin-Amsterdam ICE train

-Berlin-Amsterdam Intercity train – Seats & Facilities
+Berlin-Amsterdam ICE train – Seats & Facilities

-Each carriage has a number – currently 24 to 32, with the 1st class ones being 31 and 32 – marked on a display near the external doors.
-Seat numbers in each carriage are also clearly marked on the aisle seat and above at the luggage rack.
+Each carriage has a number – currently 21 to 29, with the 1st class ones being 28 and 29.
+The numbers are marked on a display near the external doors.

-Seats on the Berlin-Amsterdam Intercity
+Seats on the Berlin-Amsterdam ICE

 The 2nd class seating map for a typical carriage looks like this: